AWegnerGitHub/awegnergithub.github.io-content/2018_07_13_deploy_slack_app_to_google_cloud.md

 ## Background and goals

 At work I am the software QA team lead (I haven't given myself a fancy title, but I should).
-As such, I spend a lot of time in JIRA tracking our bug and feature requests and in Slack working with every aspect of the company to ensure the new features work as expected and bugs as appropriately squashed.
+As such, I spend a lot of time in JIRA tracking our bug and feature requests and in Slack working with every aspect of the company to ensure the new features work as expected and bugs are appropriately squashed.
 As new releases approach their release date, I start running more queries to ensure everything will be done on time.

 Mini-rant: I hate JIRA's UI.
 It's slow, clunky and makes rolling things up as I need them unnecessarily complicated.